SR-22 Insurance: What It Is, How Much It Costs & How to Get It

 Pincher's Pro Tip

 Compare at least 3–5 SR-22 quotes before committing to a policy.
 Rates among insurers for high-risk drivers vary by hundreds of dollars per year.
 Shopping around could save you over $1,500 annually.
-Travelers and Progressive tend to offer the most competitive rates for major violations, while State Farm is often the best value for minor violations.
+Erie leads for affordability in its 12 available states, GEICO is the best broadly available option, and Progressive typically offers the most competitive rates for major violations like DUI nationwide.

-For a broader look at options for drivers with violations on their record, check out our guide on high-risk driver insurance.
+For a broader look at options for drivers with violations on their record, check out our guide on high-risk car insurance.

 Compare Car Insurance Rates in Ohio